Rounds to zero.

-Instruction, including faculty salaries and benefits, is the largest expense category at public and private nonprofit postsecondary institutions and the second largest category at private for-profit institutions.
-At public institutions in 201112, some 26 percent of total expenses were spent on instruction, compared with 33 percent at private nonprofit institutions and 24 percent at private for-profit institutions.
-The largest expense category (67 percent) at private for-profit institutions in that year was for the combined expenditures of student services, academic support, and institutional support, which includes expenses associated with admissions, student activities, libraries, and administrative and executive activities.
-By comparison, student services, academic support, and institutional support made up 19 percent of total expenses at public institutions and 30 percent of total expenses at private nonprofit institutions.
-Other relatively large categories at public institutions (i.e., those accounting for 810 percent of expenses, not shown in the figure) were research, hospitals, and institutional support.
-At private nonprofit institutions, some of the other large categories (i.e., those accounting for 813 percent of expenses) were institutional support, research, auxiliary enterprises (i.e., self-supporting operations, such as residence halls), hospitals, academic support, and student services.
+Instruction, including faculty salaries and benefits, is the largest single expense category at public and private nonprofit postsecondary institutions and the second largest category at private for-profit institutions.
+At public institutions in 2012–13, some 27 percent of total expenses were spent on instruction, compared with 33 percent at private nonprofit institutions and 25 percent at private for-profit institutions.
+The largest expense category (65 percent) at private for-profit institutions in that year was for the combined expenditures of student services, academic support, and institutional support, which includes expenses associated with admissions, student activities, libraries, and administrative and executive activities.
+By comparison, student services, academic support, and institutional support made up 20 percent of total expenses at public institutions and 30 percent of total expenses at private nonprofit institutions.
+Other large categories of expenses at public institutions (i.e., those accounting for 8-11 percent of expenses) included hospitals, research, and institutional support.
+At private nonprofit institutions, some of the large categories (i.e., those accounting for 8-14 percent of expenses) were institutional support, research, hospitals, auxiliary enterprises (i.e., self-supporting operations, such as residence halls) constituted 12, 10, and 9 percent of total expenses, respectively.

 # Rounds to zero.

 NOTE: Degree-granting institutions grant associate's or higher degrees and participate in Title IV federal financial aid programs.